floragunncom/search-guard-docs/_docs/kibana_authentication_kerberos.md

 order: 700
 layout: docs
 edition: community
-description: How to usee Kerberos to implement Kibana Single Sign On.
+description: How to use Kerberos to implement Kibana Single Sign On.
 ---
 <!---
 Copryight 2016-2017 floragunn GmbH